antaalt/antaalt.github.io/_drafts/2024-03-21-from-native-to-wasm-in-rust.md

 The target arch force these dependencies only for wasm build, which is exactly what we want.
 Shared dependencies need to go into standard [dependencies]

 - **wasm-bindgen** is necessary to setup your project for wasm
-- **wasm-bindgen-futures** let you wait for async function, because libraries such as pollster are not supported in WASM, you need the browser async executor.
 - **wasm-bindgen-test** will let you run specific tests for your wasm API.
 - **web-sys** is a procedurally generated crate providing a binding to all APIs that browsers provide on the web.
 - **js-sys** will pass you bindings for all global JS objects